AppJail-makejails/metube/README.md

 * `metube_url_prefix` (default: `/`): base path for the web server (for use when hosting behind a reverse proxy).
 * `metube_output_template` (default: `%(title)s.%(ext)s`): the template for the filenames of the downloaded videos, formatted according to [this spec](https://github.com/yt-dlp/yt-dlp/blob/master/README.md#output-template).
 * `metube_output_template_chapter` (default: `%(title)s - %(section_number)s %(section_title)s.%(ext)s`): the template for the filenames of the downloaded videos, when split into chapters via postprocessors.
-* `metube_ytdl_options` (optional): Additional options to pass to youtube-dl, in JSON format.
+* `metube_ytdl_options` (default: `{}`): Additional options to pass to youtube-dl, in JSON format.
 [See available options here](https://github.com/yt-dlp/yt-dlp/blob/master/yt_dlp/YoutubeDL.py#L192).
 They roughly correspond to command-line options, though some do not have exact equivalents here, for example `--recode-video` has to be specified via `postprocessors`.
 Also note that dashes are replaced with underscores.

 ### Check current status